learn-co-curriculum/swei-career-prep-developer-mindset/README.md

 #### Stress Management

-“It’s not the load that breaks you down, it’s the way you carry it.”
+>“It’s not the load that breaks you down, it’s the way you carry it.”
-- Lou Holtz
+>- Lou Holtz

 Work hard, but don’t forget to take breaks.
 Pay attention to when you are reaching the point of being overstressed - and why.
 Give yourself what you need in that moment.
 Whether it’s sleep, a good meal, getting some exercise, calling a friend, or something else, do what shifts your perspective back to where it needs to be to be: your best self.
 This will undoubtedly have a long-lasting, positive impact on your success at Flatiron School and beyond.